the English Language Fun

 was brought up in Kuala Lumpur, Malaysia where her father is from.
 Her

 father's family is originally from Sri Lanka and her mother is Italian

 from Milano, Italy.
 She lives and teaches in South East London.

 Shanthi teaches business people on a 1-1 basis online and

-In her popular blog English with a Twist she shares
+In her popular blog English with a Twist

 the different ways she teaches the English language and her enriching

 this interview, Shanthi tells us about her own inspiring

 journey, teaching methods, and unique courses and workshops.

 Your personal story and how you became a teacher is truly inspiring!